Parental Controls

 • If friends visit, their phones stay in the common area too.

-• Bedrooms should be for sleep, not endless scrolling or late-night messaging.
-Why these rule matters: Screens in bedrooms = kids staying up too late, secretive social media use and unhealthy sleep patterns.
+Why this rule matters: Screens in bedrooms lead to kids staying up too late, secretive social media use, and unhealthy sleep patterns.
 Setting this rule early avoids battles later.

-1. Earning trust = more freedom Your digital freedom isn't automatic - it's something you earn.
+Your digital freedom isn't automatic - it's something you earn.

 Our rules: